Developing æpps for the æternity blockchain

-If you wish to track the bleeding edge of æternity development, the best thing to do is to clone the github repository and follow the Getting started guide.
-Things may stop working, and from time to time the SDKs will be out of sync with maters, so, every 2 weeks we versions of Epoch and the development tools, synced to each other and relatively stable.
-Releases of are available here.
-Unless you really need the newest features we would generally recommend getting the latest release.
+If you wish to track the bleeding edge of æternity development, clone the github repository and follow the Getting started guide.
+Things may stop working, and from time to time the SDKs will be out of sync with masters, so unless you really need the newest features we would generally recommend getting the latest release.

 As an introduction to the usage of the SDKs, examples are provided in the